-Accident & Health All A&H lines lumped in "Other", along with Credit insurance, if A&H premium is under 5% of total premium for all three of the latest years (including the current year).
-If 5%, or more, the formula brings in the Life formula factors and formulas for this business, although it retains the P&C covariance structure. keep the Health H-2 factors and the Health factors for C-2 in Life RBC formula the same.
+Accident & Health (including the current year).
+If 5%, or more, the keep the Health H-2 factors and the Health factors for C-2 in Life RBC formula the same.
 Formula change timing and covariance rules See Health.
 For 2001 the Life formula incorporates pre-tax factors and non-zero tax- adjustments for some health lines which are not in the Health formula.
 New DI factors is used in 2001 as well.
-Group Health Stop Loss Recorded under the "Other Liability" line, where the reserve charges (in percentage terms) generally run in the mid to upper 20's.
-Separate line of business effective in 1999 with factor of 25% of premium.
+Group Health Stop Loss Separate line of business effective in 1999 with factor of 25% of premium.
 A portion of Group A&H with unique RBC factor.
 Instructions provide a definition of coverage for which the premium is to be reported as stop-loss.
 Same factor as Health.
 Structured settlements (arising from Liability and WC claims) A tabular discounted reserve is held under the line which generated the initial P&C claim.
 Hence RBC charges (before covariance) generally run between 10% and the mid 35's after covariance.
 NA Coded as annuities, which receive no ins. risk charge under the Life formula.
 Annuities do receive an Interest rate risk charge (C3) of 1 to 1.5%.
 Charges also apply to the underlying assets.
 Excess Workers' Compensation The charge for the ceding company is roughly 5% after covariance (see reinsurance discussion below).
 The assumed charge is in the mid 30's, since it would be coded as "Reinsurance B".
 The charge for retained reserves from excess WC cover of a self-insured is in the mid to upper 20s, since it would be coded as "Other Liability".
 N/A To the extent coded in Group A&H, it is treated like any other Group A&H. Reserves placed in Exhibit 11, including those categorized as IBNR, do not get an RBC charge.
 Reserves placed in Exhibit 9 get a 5% charge, placed in C2.
 Any retrocession of this business gets the same treatment as any other ceded amounts (i.e. a 0.5% charge), placed in C1.